 “I was speaking figuratively.”
 I sipped hot weak tea.
 In fact, I had seen a ghost.
 The ghost of Barney, leaning nonchalantly against the church masonry and puffing on a cigarette.
 One of the advantages of being a spirit, I surmised.
 You could hardly die of lung cancer, after all.

-He’d been kind of transparent and it seemed I was the only one around who could see him.
+He’d been kind of transparent and it seemed I was the only one who could see him at the time.
 He’d wagged a finger at me and held up a little black pocketbook.
 Then he winked and rubbed the first and second fingers of his right hand against his thumb.
 Pay up or Maureen would spill the beans seemed to be the message.
 Plus, I’d be haunted into the bargain, I supposed.

 In a corner, Maureen sat with her sons, chomping on a large ham and cheese sandwich.
 She caught my eye and gave me what looked like a wink.
 She was on track to profit from Barney’s little ‘sideline’ for some time to come, I imagined.
 I decided it might be prudent to continue the payments.
 After all, fake or not, I never could resist ginger curls.